Béla Kiss: Early life

-Béla Kiss was born in Izsák, Austria-Hungary to János Kiss and Verona Varga.
+In 1877, Béla Kiss was born in Izsák, Austria-Hungary, to János Kiss and Verona Varga.

-A tinsmith, Béla Kiss lived in Cinkota (then a town near Budapest, now a neighborhood within the city itself) from 1900 on.
+Since 1900, Kiss lived in Cinkota (then a town near Budapest, now a neighbourhood of the 16th district within the city itself).
 According to Magyar Nemzet in 1907: "Béla Kiss, a tinsmith in Cinkota, unmarried, lives in a furnished apartment, has his own business as a tinsmith, is regularly employed by his business partners.
-He is of good character, he is not in debt, he was not insolvent, he always fulfills his obligations, his lifestyle is solid, can be offered for credit."
+He is of good character, he is not in debt, he was not insolvent, he always fulfils his obligations, his lifestyle is solid, can be offered for credit."

-He was an amateur astrologer and allegedly fond of occult practices.
-Kiss was married twice, and had two children, Aranka and Ilonka.
-In 1912, Kiss hired a housekeeper, Mrs. Jakubec, after his wife had reportedly abandoned him for a lover.

-Jakubec noticed that Kiss corresponded with a number of women, typically through advertisements he would place in newspapers offering his services as either a matrimonial agent or a fortune teller, and sometimes brought the women individually to his home.
+In 1912, Kiss hired a housekeeper, Mrs. Jakubec.
+She noticed that Kiss corresponded with a number of women, typically through advertisements he would place in newspapers offering his services as either a matrimonial agent or a fortune teller, and sometimes brought the women individually to his home.
 However, his housekeeper had little contact with the women.

-Kiss was never on intimate terms with his neighbors, even though he was well-liked.
+Kiss was never on intimate terms with his neighbours, even though he was well-liked.
 Townsfolk also noticed that Kiss had collected a number of metal drums.
-When the town police questioned him about the drums, he told them that he filled them with gasoline in order to prepare for rationing in the oncoming war.
+When the town police questioned him about the drums, he told them that he filled them with fuel in order to prepare for rationing in the oncoming war.

 When World War I began in 1914, he was conscripted and left his house in Jakubec's care.
+He fought in Serbia before being captured.

+Criminal case

 When Béla Kiss' landlord poked a hole in one of his tenant's barrels, he was overwhelmed by the "smell of death".